Code switching revisited: Low-overhead magic state preparation using color codes: Simulation

 Here, $\mathcal{D}_1$ and $\mathcal{D}_2$ are a single- and two-qubit depolarizing noise model, respectively.

-Regarding idling errors, we did not consider them in our simulations.
-Given the depths of the different circuits present in our protocol, their contribution may not be completely negligible for experimental purposes.
+Regarding idling errors, we do not consider them in our simulations.
+Given the depths of the different circuits present in our protocol, their contribution might not be entirely insignificant in a experimental demonstration, which we ultimately expect to give a conclusive assessment of the protocol.
+We plan to study this effect in more detail in a future work.

-In order to compare our findings with other state-of-the-art results in the literature, some simulations were done with the multiparameter depolarizing error model too, see Table~\ref{tab:comparisson2}.
-This model is defined similarly as the uniform counterpart, with the only difference that each type of error can be tuned independently, and they are parameterized by: $p_i$ initialization error, $p_m$ measurement error, $p_1$ and $p_2$ single- and two-qubit error gate.
+In order to compare our findings with other state-of-the-art results in the literature, some simulations are done with the multiparameter depolarizing error model too, see Table~\ref{tab:comparisson2}.
+This model is defined similarly as the uniform counterpart, with the only difference that each type of error can be tuned independently, and they are parametrized by $p_i$ initialization error, $p_m$ measurement error, and $p_1$ and $p_2$ single- and two-qubit error gate.